-Last month Digital Surgeons launched the latest version of their responsive front-end framework, Gumby.
+Last month Digital Surgeons launched the latest version of their responsive front-end system, the Gumby Framework.
 Gumby 2 is a complete re-imagination of its version 1 counterpart.
 It adds a ton of new features and has been rewritten in Sass to allow for easier customization and maintainability.
 Many of it’s new features are incredibly helpful in streamlining the front-end development process.

 The original version of Gumby was born out of the frustrations that it’s developers encountered while attempting to migrate to a responsive web design process.
 Gumby 2 is no different; it solves quite a few problems in very elegant ways that make building websites with it a joy.
 In addition to the obvious benefits of being built with Sass & Compass, Gumby 2 also has many other features such as using variables, and an extensive library of useful mixins.
 Gumby 2 was created to function as a pain reliever, an aspirin of sorts, for front-end developers.

 Gumby 2 integrates with Google WebFonts which makes embedding custom fonts into your application prototypes and websites a cinch.
 You don’t have to worry about syntax changes, licensing, converting, hosting, serving, or even much in the way of the cross-browser compatibility of your custom fonts because Google handles all of that.

 Using custom web fonts on your web projects is super easy; no more fiddling with Font Squirrel or any other form of font conversion — its as simple as dropping in a link, or using their customize tool to create a custom build.
 It’s an amazing time-saver.